luxfi/docs/reference/standards/cryptographic-primitives.md

 - A base-32 encoded string representing the 20 byte address.
 - A 6-character base-32 encoded error correction code.

-Additionally, an Lux address is prefixed with the alias of the chain it exists on, followed by a dash.
+Additionally, a Lux address is prefixed with the alias of the chain it exists on, followed by a dash.
 For example, X-Chain addresses are prefixed with `X-`.